The leaseholder’s right of first refusal in a freehold sale

 Before things get that far, speak to a specialised property lawyer who has experience in right of first refusal.
 Your legal expert will be able to tell you which, if any, laws have been broken and what you need to do in terms of getting the freeholder to comply with the legislation or to bring legal action against a freeholder or leaseholder.

-The First Tier Property Tribunal has jurisdiction to certain limted disputes about Right of First Refusal.
-However, it is the County Court which handles any disputes about a landlord’s failure to offer existing leaseholders the right to buy the freehold in the first place.
+The First Tier Property Tribunal has jurisdiction to consider certain limited disputes about Right of First Refusal.
+However, it is the County Court which handles any disputes about a freeholder’s failure to offer existing leaseholders the right to buy the freehold in the first place.

 Click here to read more about how the First Tier Property Tribunal works.

-If you have any questions about the right of first refusal, don’t hesitate to get in touch with one of our specialist leasehold enfranchisement team.
+If you have any questions about selling the freehold, or the right of first refusal, don’t hesitate to get in touch with one of our specialist leasehold enfranchisement team.
+We regularly act for both freeholders and leaseholders in these kind of issues